 Making a booking

-Medicare rebates are available if you are referred to Elise by a GP for psychology on a Mental Health Plan.
+Medicare rebates are available if you are referred by a GP for psychology on a Mental Health Plan.
 Alternatively Private Health with extras can be accessed.